johanngerberding/johanngerberding.github.io/content/posts/2021-04-03-Object-Detection-From-R-CNN-to-Mask-RCNN.md

 {{< figure align=center alt="R-CNN model family" src="/imgs/object_detection_1/rcnn-family-summary.png" width=100% caption="Figure 7.
 Overview R-CNN model family">}}

 <p align="justify">
-For a general overview of the field of Deep Learning based Object Detection I highly recommend <a href="https://arxiv.org/pdf/1809.02165v1.pdf ">this survey</a> ("Deep Learning for Generic Object Detection: A Survey") from 2018 which in my opinion gives a great overview for beginners.
+For a general overview of the field of Deep Learning based Object Detection I highly recommend <a href="https://arxiv.org/pdf/1809.02165v1.pdf">this survey</a> ("Deep Learning for Generic Object Detection: A Survey") from 2018 which in my opinion gives a great overview for beginners.
 </p>

 ## References